ztyyLV/web-twain-docs/indepth/features/input.md

   });
 ```

-#### Use Capability Negotiation
+#### Q: How to use Capability Negotiation

 > This feature is only for [TWAIN scanners]({{site.getstarted}}hardware.html#twain-scanners)

-Capability Negotiation is the way a TWAIN application like `DWT` talk with a TWAIN source like a scanner.
+**A**: Capability Negotiation is the way a TWAIN application like `DWT` talk with a TWAIN source like a scanner.
 It goes like

 * [DWT] Are you capable of ***?
 * [Scanner] Yes and here is what I can do...